-The Quicksilver World Water Speed Record Challenge is a collaborative venture uniting highly-skilled people and firms across the broad span of British industry, drawn together by the man who founded the project, author Nigel Macknight.
-Its ultimate aim, to bring this prestigious international prize back to these shores after its long absence.
+The Quicksilver World Water Speed Record Challenge is a collaborative venture uniting highly-skilled individuals, firms and other organisations from across the broad span of industry and commerce, drawn together by the man who founded the project, author Nigel Macknight.
+The ultimate aim is to bring this prestigious international prize back to these shores after its long absence.
 The Quicksilver craft is a new boat for a new generation.
 We are striving to extend the reach of human endeavour whilst advancing Britain’s technological achievements on the world stage.

 It is sobering to reflect that it is nearly 70 years since the last British boat driven to record success was built …